sreedevi-langoju/12weekawsworkshopchallenge/week11/CodeWhisperer_Fundamentals.md

 ## Using Amazon CodeWhisperer with AWS Lambda:

-Please check here on how to use Amazon CodeWhisperer with AWS Lambda https://docs.aws.amazon.com/codewhisperer/latest/userguide/lambda-setup.html
+Please check here on how to use Amazon CodeWhisperer with AWS Lambda: https://docs.aws.amazon.com/codewhisperer/latest/userguide/lambda-setup.html

+# Getting started with CodeWhisperer in VS Code :

+Please check here on how to use Amazon CodeWhisperer in Visual Studio Code: https://docs.aws.amazon.com/codewhisperer/latest/userguide/whisper-setup-ide-devs.html